launchdarkly/integration-framework/README.md

 We've provided step-by-step instructions to help you build integrations.

-To learn more, read [Getting started](docs/getting-started.md).
+To learn more, read [Getting started](https://docs.launchdarkly.com/integrations/partner-integrations/getting-started).

 ## The LaunchDarkly Technology Partner Program

 Using the LaunchDarkly integration framework is just one way to create a relationship with LaunchDarkly.
 You can unlock more benefits by joining our Technology Partner Program.

-To learn more, read [Technology Partner Program](https://docs.launchdarkly.com/integrations/building-integrations#technology-partner-program).
-To join the program, email us at [partnerships@launchdarkly.com](mailto:partnerships@launchdarkly.com).
+To learn more, read [Building partner integrations](https://docs.launchdarkly.com/integrations/partner-integrations).
+To join the program, visit our [Partners page](https://launchdarkly.com/partners/).

 ## Submitting bug reports and feature requests